 It was late fall in Minnesota.
 Winter comes quickly there.
-It pushes the season of autumn out rapidly like a out-of-control locomotive.
-The beautiful colorful leaves one day are swept away in the rain, ice and snow on the next.
+It pushes the season of autumn out rapidly like an out-of-control locomotive.
+The beautiful colorful leaves one day are swept away by the rain, ice and snow on the next.
 Veteran paddlers of Lake Superior will tell you that when the weather turns to winter, the lake can become extremely hazardous for vessels no matter the size.
 A single storm on Nov.
 28, 1905, damaged 29 ships calling for American novelist James Oliver Curwood to write, "It is the most dangerous piece of water in the world.
-Here winter falls in autumn, and until then late spring it is a region of blizzards and blinding snowstorms.
-The coast are harborless wildernesses with...reef and rocky headlands that jut out like knives to cuts ships in to two."
+Here winter falls in autumn, and until late spring, it is a region of blizzards and blinding snowstorms.
+The coast are harborless wildernesses with...reef and rocky headlands that jut out like knives to cuts ships into two."
 The alarm went out and in 1907 the US Congress appropriated $75,000 to build a lighthouse and fog signal southwest of Silver Bay, Minnesota, on the North Shore of Lake Superior.

 Over the Bow is a feature from Outside Adventure to the Max, telling the story behind the image.
 If you have a great picture with a great story, submit it to us at firstname.lastname@example.org